equinix/ansible-collection-equinix/DEVELOPMENT.md

 - client method for the resource action
 - mapping of Ansible-module arguments to HTTP Path variables (or positional arguments in the client method)
 - (optional) class for HTTP request body
+- (optional) superclass for HTTP request body (see next subsection)

 For example, method `create_device` is defined as: